-We look at the seven biggest construction innovation and trends in 2018.
+We look at the seven biggest construction innovations and trends in 2018.

 Virtual reality is enabling designers, architects, and engineers to ‘walk’ clients through 3D and 4D model environments.
 The application of Virtual reality in construction is enabling companies to immerse their clients in the design and feel of the space and environment.